 The Pack-N-Play was a 4-in-1 tool for us:

 - It started as a bassinet as baby roomed in with us, thanks to the bassinet attachment.

 - Then, it was his crib as he continued to share our room, thanks to the playard mattress.

-- It was also a safe play space for a few minutes at a time when the mattress was removed.
+- It was also a safe play space for a few minutes when the mattress was removed.